muhammadyar28/walmart_executive_dashboard_tableau/README.md

 Dashboard Walkthrough:

-(Read this walkthrough as you interact with the dashboard)
+(Read this walkthrough guide as you interact with the dashboard)

 I first want to draw your attention to the middle right of the dashboard, where we have the Walmart logo.
   -	In this section we first have a region filter, by selecting a region the user can see data specific to that region.
 All   the data on the change to match the region selected.